Tinkerforge/doc/en/source/Hardware/Bricklets/Sound_Pressure_Level.rst

 A, B, C, D, ITU-R 468 and flat weighting (Z).

-The sensor can be used to measure loudness of music, construction sites, street noises and other environmenstal noises in a variety of weighting standards.
+The sensor can be used to measure loudness of music, construction sites, street noises and other environmental noises in a variety of weighting standards.
 It is also possible to determine the frequency composition (spectrum).

 The Sound Pressure Level Bricklet has a 7 pole Bricklet connector and is connected to a